rasoulnorouzi/cessc/README.md

 - `all_val.csv`: The merged validation set includes a mix of examples from both the social science and general domains.
 It is used for fine-tuning the models to perform well on a wide range of topics.

-- `all_test.csv`: The merged test set provides a comprehensive evaluation across all included topics, testing the model's robustness in causal extraction across both specialized and generalized contexts.

 Each CSV file is formatted with consistent column structures to facilitate seamless model training, validation, and testing processes across different dataset categories.

 ## Scripts